tillitis/tkey-ssh-agent/README.md

 Looking in the `/dev` directory, there should be a device named like `/dev/tty.usbmodemXYZ`.
 Where XYZ is a number, for example 101.
-This is the device path that might need to be passed as `--port` when running the host programs.
+This is the device path that might need to be passed as `--port` when running the client app.

-### Running apps in QEMU
+### Running device apps in QEMU

 Build our [qemu](https://github.com/tillitis/qemu).
 Use the `tk1`
 branch.
 Please follow the